comp426-2022-fall/a99-group01/docs/futureExtensions.md

 When the user logs in to their page, the first screen the user sees is the home page.
 On the home page, a meesage will appear for the user with a positive message.
 The positive message message can hopefully cheer up the user's mood and entice them to log in every day to see what the new message is.

 ## Recommend strategies based on whether or not they are having an overall trend of good or bad days
+The home screen is not currently personalized to the user based on their data.
+On the home screen, there will be a recommend strategies section that will provide the user with different strategies like exercising and reading to improve the user's mood and hopefully eliminate the trend of bad days.
+For users with an overall trend of good days, recommended strategies will provide them with useful tips to maintain an overall trend of good days.